ashwanijha04/hacking/README.md

 Well, the cloud.
 Recommended: AWS
+OS: Ubuntu LTS Server 18.04 x/86 will do fine.

 Go launch an Ubuntu Instance on AWS.
 SSH into the instance and start hacking.
 Just clone this repository in your cloud machine and get started.